 Enea Studio

-The store’s desktop Core Web Vitals were failing in CrUX field data (LCP 2.6s, CLS 0.12), every single page had broken H1 heading hierarchy, collection pages had zero structured data for rich results, and the Liquid theme code was generating 25,285 collection-scoped duplicate product links that diluted crawl budget and created massive indexation bloat.
+The first audit covered 476 products across 191 collections.
+Desktop Core Web Vitals were failing in CrUX field data (LCP 2.6s, CLS 0.12), every single page had broken H1 heading hierarchy, collection pages had zero structured data for rich results, and the Liquid theme code was generating 25,285 collection-scoped duplicate product links that diluted crawl budget and created massive indexation bloat.

 Step 1: Full-Site Crawl & Indexability Analysis